slimykat/longstoryshort-yt-audit/README.md

 - Modularized task definitions to allow extension to new platforms.
 - Added a status tracking layer to reduce reliance on logs.

-#### AI Collaboration
+> *AI Collaboration:*\
-LLMs were used to explore alternative package structures and UI patterns.
+> LLMs were used to explore alternative package structures and UI patterns.
 All architectural decisions and tradeoffs were evaluated and finalized manually.